Which one would we choose?

 Importantly they offer what you need at a fair price.

-That said, the 4100 does offer a few extra features out of the box which does make it a potentially better option for many.
-Those extras primarily lead to you and me have a better daily experience with the 4100.
+That said, the 4100 does offer a few extra features out of the box which lend themselves to it offering the better overall user experience .

-So, with that covered, let me explain the differences between these 2 electric toothbrushes.
+So, let me explain the differences between these 2 electric toothbrushes in a little more detail.

-The major difference is the cleaning action of the toothbrush.
+The first and perhaps most significant difference is the cleaning action of the toothbrushes.

 The Sonicare ProtectiveClean offers a sonic cleaning action, which means the bristles move from side to side in a sweeping motion.